24+ Unplugged Road Trip Activities for Kids (2024)

 Use a simple composition notepad, a fancier leather-bound travel journal, or a children’s travel journal that features questions and games to get kids thinking.

 Bring along glue sticks or roll of Scotch tape to add tickets, postcards, and other mementos to the books as you go.
-The journal acts as a form of entertainment as well as an affordable and meaningful souvenir.
+The journal serves as a form of entertainment as well as an affordable and meaningful souvenir.

 3. License Plate Game